JasonKeha/Space_X_Megaproject/README.md

 # Space_X_Megaproject

-Sure, here's an updated text that includes the information about the megaproject for the IBM Data Science Certificate:

 This is a repository showcasing a megaproject that I completed as part of my IBM Data Science Certificate.

 This megaproject encompasses five sectors: